 Is there anything more fulfilling in life than taking care of the needs of others?
-Careers in health and social care offer some concrete benefits, from high job satisfaction to a varied working life, and fantastic progression routes.
+Careers in health and social care offer concrete benefits, from high job satisfaction to a varied working life and fantastic progression routes.
 If all of this interests you, then our NCFE CACHE Level 2 Extended Diploma in Health and Social Care will teach you all of the essential skills you’ll require.
+There is no work placement required for this course.

 Once you’ve gained this NCFE CACHE accredited qualification, you’ll be able to apply for jobs as a care worker in adult residential settings, a healthcare assistant in primary and acute health environments, a community-based support worker, or many other rewarding positions.
 Alternatively, you’ll be able to progress to level three qualifications, such as our NCFE CACHE Level 3 Diploma in Adult Care, which will enable you to pursue positions with higher pay and more responsibility.